clee421/misc/README.md

 You should focus your time on what you think is most interesting.
 If you like the frontend then make a pretty frontend.
 If you like the backend then focus on the backend.

 Please do make it so that anyone can use the software (no terminal only applications).

 Finally have fun with the question and add whatever you would like and show us some creativity.

+## Checklist for submission:

+- [ ] README.md with instructions on how to run the app
+- [ ] README.md with links to various key dependency documentation
+- [ ] README.md with description of high level architecture
+- [ ] Verify that if you pull your repository and follow the instructions in the README.md that the application works as expected.